Clarence Valley Council area

 - Electricity, Gas, Water and Waste Services ($234,781)

-The major differences between the jobs held by the full-time equivalent local workers of Clarence Valley Council area and New South Wales were:
+The major differences between worker productivity by industries in Clarence Valley Council area and New South Wales were:

 The total worker productivity by industry in Clarence Valley Council area increased by $9,194 between 2013/14 and 2018/19.

-The largest changes in worker productivity by industries between 2013/14 and 2018/19 in Clarence Valley Council area were for those employed in:
+The largest changes in worker productivity by industries between 2013/14 and 2018/19 in Clarence Valley Council area were for:

 - Mining (+$568,505)